 The Last Children of Tokyo – ★★★★

 Yoko Tawada sets her book in near-future Japan where the elderly regain their powers and live beyond one hundred years old, while the young become weak and sickly.
-Everyone is concerned in the story because, due to some catastrophe, “the human race may be evolving in a direction no one ever imagined” [Tawada, 2014: 14].
+Everyone is worried in the story because, due to some catastrophe, “the human race may be evolving in a direction no one ever imagined” [Tawada, 2014: 14].
 The central characters are an old man called Yoshiro and an orphaned boy named Mumei.
 While Yoshiro is the very definition of health and vigour at his age of one hundred plus, his great-grandson Mumei is feverish, vitamin-deficient, and in the course to face a slow death.
-This short dystopian novella, translated from Japanese by Margaret Mitsutani, is both beautiful and unsettling, and is a fascinating read, even though most of the time it reads like an essay on some highly imaginative dystopian future, rather than like a story with a linear plot.
+Translated by Margaret Mitsutani, Tawada’s dystopian novel is a fascinating read, even though most of the time it reads like an essay on some highly imaginative dystopian future, rather than like a story with a linear plot.

 It is interesting to read about the strange dystopian world presented.
 Through her writing, Tawada makes an improbable scenario seem probable, and this is the power of fiction.
 She presents the world where “the adjective healthy [does not] really fit any child” anymore, and where “the aged [cannot] die” [Tawada, 2014: 36].
 The elderly has to endure “the pain of not being able to die” [Tawada, 2014: 55], while children struggle with their soft teeth, fevers and constant tiredness.
 The great thing is that super-abilities of the elderly are introduced as something unremarkable and unquestionable in the story.
 The novella begins with Yoshiro’s problem of finding a right dog to run with him each morning.
-Yes, at the age of over one hundred years old, Yoshiro would like to jog in the morning to burn his extra energies before the day even began.
-This observation is presented so matter-of-factly at the beginning, the readers cannot really question it afterwards.
+Yes, at the age of over one hundred years old, Yoshiro would like to jog in the morning to burn off all of his extra energy before the day even began.
+This observation is presented so matter-of-factly, the readers cannot really question it afterwards.
 This is the foundation of the story.